-During the Attach procedure in E-UTRAN, UTRAN and/or GERAN, the UE can signal its UE Specific DRX Parameters to the Core Network (MME in the E-UTRAN case and SGSN in UTRAN/GERAN case).
+During the Attach and Tracking/Routing Area Update procedures in E-UTRAN, UTRAN and/or GERAN, the UE can signal its UE Specific DRX Parameters to the Core Network (MME in the E-UTRAN case and SGSN in UTRAN/GERAN case).

 In E-UTRAN and UTRAN, the UE may signal that it wishes to use the DRX cycle length broadcast in the RAN's System Information.
-Alternatively, the UE can propose a DRX cycle length for use when not camped on an NB-IoT cell.
-The MME shall accept the value proposed by the UE.
+Alternatively, the UE can propose a DRX cycle length.
+The MME shall accept the value proposed by the UE for WB-E-UTRAN.
+For NB-IoT the MME should accept the UE requested value, but subject to operator policy the MME may change the UE requested values.
+The MME shall respond to the UE with the Accepted DRX parameter for NB-IoT.

-In each S1 interface Page Request message, the MME shall send the E-UTRAN relevant information from the UE Specific DRX Parameters (to help determine the DRX cycle length) and information derived from the IMSI (which defines when the UE will be awake from its sleep mode).
+In each S1 interface Page Request message, the MME shall send the UE Specific DRX Parameters for the UE’s current RAT (to help determine the DRX cycle length) and information derived from the IMSI (which defines when the UE will be awake from its sleep mode).
 Details are specified in TS 36.304 [34].

-The UE Specific DRX parameter is not used by the E-UTRAN for paging from NB-IoT cells (see TS 36.304 [34]).
+NOTE 0: The MME provides additional signalling to enable inter-operability with eNBs and UEs that do not support UE Specific DRX for NB-IoT.

 NOTE 1: To ease backward compatibility with Pre-Release 8 SGSNs, the UTRAN and E-UTRAN DRX cycle lengths are encoded in the same field within the TS 24.008 [47] DRX parameter information element.

-At MME to MME, MME to SGSN and SGSN to MME mobility, the UE Specific DRX Parameters are sent from the old CN node to the new CN node as part of the MM context information and should not be sent by the UE in the Tracking Area Update message.
+At MME to MME, MME to SGSN and SGSN to MME mobility, the UE Specific DRX Parameters for RATs other than NB-IoT are sent from the old CN node to the new CN node as part of the MM context information and (except for NB-IoT) should not be sent by the UE in the Tracking Area Update message.

 NOTE 2: it is assumed that all SGSNs are Release 99 or newer and hence support storage of the Release '99 encoding of the TS 24.008 [47] DRX parameter information element.

-During Attach and Tracking Area Update procedures performed on NB-IoT cells, the normal EPS procedures apply, e.g. the UE can (but need not) provide a UE Specific DRX parameter that applies on WB-E-UTRAN cells.
+During Attach and Tracking Area Update procedures a UE that supports both NB-IoT and WB-EUTRAN shall ensure that it has provided the MME with any UE Specific DRX parameter that applies for its current RAT.